-Fender had already had success with solid body electric guitars and Gibson wanted a piece of that market, so in 1952, the first Gibson Les Paul was first introduced.
+Fender had already had success with solid-body electric guitars, and Gibson wanted a piece of that market, so in 1952, the first Gibson Les Paul was introduced.
 The original Les Paul featured a mahogany body with a maple top, two P-90 pickups, and an adjustable bridge.
 The guitar saw initial success, but this success rapidly dropped off around 1960 as the much lighter and more ergonomic Fender Stratocaster gained in popularity.

 The incredible tones from this guitar had guitarists scrambling to replicate Clapton’s sound, and there was such high demand for the original Les Paul design that Gibson eventually put it back into production in 1968.

 The Modern Era

 The popularity of the Les Paul continued to grow throughout the ’70s with the hard rock scene.
 Its humbucking pickups were ideal for the high gain tones of the day, and the huge sustain contributed to some of the most iconic solos of all time.

 In the early 80s, during the emergence of modern metal, the Les Paul lost favor to instruments from other brands that made pointier guitars like BC Rich, Jackson, and Ibanez, although it remained popular amongst blues and jazz players.
 However, in the late ’80s the Les Paul saw yet another renaissance, largely thanks to the likes of Slash, who prominently used the LP during the golden era of Guns ‘n Roses.